tskit-dev/tutorials/what_is.md

 ```

 For almost three quarters of the chromosome, from the
-start up to position 715, the relationships between the ten genomes are shown by
+start until position 715, the relationships between the ten genomes are shown by
 the first tree.
 The second tree shows the relationships between positions 715 and 932,
-and the third from position 932 until the end.
+and the third from position 932 to the end.

 Multiple trees are needed because of genetic recombination, which causes
 different regions of the chromosome to have different histories.
 Together, the sequence